Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 And then I think there is probably a bit of cautiousness in the Off-Highway space.
 We saw really strong improvements in the aftermarket and in the production market in the first half of the year.
 There is some seasonal downtime embedded there in that market as well too, but we're just keeping an eye on that.

-So, I think hopefully that gives you a little bit of sense of how we're looking at the top line and then the combination of the lower overall sales and the increased launch cost associated with the Wrangler are really the drivers on the margin.
+So, I think hopefully that gives you a little bit of sense of how we're looking at the top line and then the combination of the lower overall sales and the increased launch costs associated with the Wrangler are really the drivers on the margin.

 Joseph Spak - RBC Capital Markets LLC